parautenbach/TeamCity-Notifier-Plugin/README.md

 A TeamCity plugin to send notifications to a notification server which can broadcast events to registered clients.

-Help:
+# Help
 * [TeamCity Custom Notifier](http://www.jetbrains.net/confluence/display/TCD4/Custom+Notifier)
 * [TeamCity Open API](http://javadoc.jetbrains.net/teamcity/openapi/current/)

-Installation:
+# Installation
-1. Compile lights-notifier.jar (ant clean release)
+* Compile lights-notifier.jar (ant clean release)
-1. Copy JAR to C:\TeamCity\webapps\ROOT\WEB-INF\lib
+* Copy JAR to C:\TeamCity\webapps\ROOT\WEB-INF\lib
-1. Copy build-server-plugin-lights-notifier.xml to C:\TeamCity\webapps\ROOT\WEB-INF
+* Copy build-server-plugin-lights-notifier.xml to C:\TeamCity\webapps\ROOT\WEB-INF
-1. Check permissions of both the JAR and XML above to be the same than what the other files in those directories are
+* Check permissions of both the JAR and XML above to be the same than what the other files in those directories are
-1. Add the following two sections to <TEAMCITY_HOME>/conf/teamcity-server-log4j.xml
+* Add the following two sections to <TEAMCITY_HOME>/conf/teamcity-server-log4j.xml

 ```xml
 <appender name="ROLL.LIGHTS.NOTIFIER" class="jetbrains.buildServer.util.TCRollingFileAppender">